 This photographic journey is led by professional photographer and author Sergio Ballivian, offering a superb teaching and learning workshop.

 The goal of this photographic tour is to immerse ourselves in the heart and soul of Torres del Paine National Park, considered the 8th Wonder of the World!
-It is so true!
-There are countless opportunities to photograph the rugged majesty of this living landscape from afar and up close and personal.
-We will be hiking, sailing and driving to some of the most iconic locations where the character of this battered chunk of the southern Andes Mountains is bathed in special light and scoured by the winds of the southern Patagonian Ice Cap.
-Where the steppe meets the mountains and where the lakes lap at the feet of massive rock walls is where we will be each day.
+There are countless opportunities to photograph the rugged majesty of this living landscape from afar and up close.
+We will be hiking, sailing and driving to some of the most iconic locations where the character of this battered chunk of the southern Andes Mountains is bathed in special light and scoured by the winds of the Southern Patagonian Ice Cap.
+Where the steppe meets the mountains and where the lakes lap at the feet of massive rock walls is where we will be each day from sunrise to sunset.
 We have the perfect locations, timed just right for the best light…all we need is mother nature to show us her treasures.

 Group Size Limit: 10

 Check current group sizes and max. full price / person for each departure date.
 We can also create a custom departure dates!

 We use TIER PRICING: more guests = lower price per guest.
 Pricing is in US $ dollars.

 |TIER A||7-10 people||10,390 / per person|

 |TIER D||2 people||11,990 / per person|